Praying with a Back-Up Plan

 Ruth (Doctor of Divinity, Northern Seminary) is founder and chief essence officer of the Transforming Center.
 A teacher, seasoned spiritual director (Shalem Institute), and retreat leader, Ruth is the author of numerous books and resources on the spiritual life including Strengthening the Soul of Your Leadership, Sacred Rhythms, Life Together in Christ, Pursuing God’s Will Together, Invitation to Solitude and Silence, Invitation to Retreat, and Embracing Rhythms of Work and Rest.

-The purpose of the Beyond Words blog is to offer helpful and hopeful content and conversation that strengthens the souls of leaders and the congregations and communities they serve.
+The purpose of the Beyond Words blog is to offer helpful and hopeful content that strengthens the souls of leaders and the congregations and communities they serve.
 All comments are monitored and the TC reserves the right to delete those that are not consistent with this goal and purpose.
 Access our comments policy.

 Subscribe